BoomyF9876/PROG50102-Assignment4/README.txt

 -- SWAV_6.wav, SWAV_9.wav https://sounds.spriters-resource.com/ds_dsi/kerorpg/asset/394815/

 Known issues:
+-- Moving controller logic is not intuitive.
+WASD is mapped to relative direction not absolute direction.
--- Moving backwards sometimes will make the camera shake -- Camera angle for the victory camera is pointing to the ground -- Only one type of obstacle
+-- Only one type of obstacle